Does Your Dog Like Being Picked Up Like A Baby?

 Like humans, dogs communicate differently to us.
 But unlike humans who use words as a means of expression, Dogs communicate with every part of their body that includes the tail, ears, eyes, mouth etc.

 Since we are talking about the most yet unknown act that our dogs don’t like, also keep in mind that dogs hate the constant patting on the head.
 While for us pet lover, patting dogs can be seen as a way of calming them or saying hello, dogs feel cornered by the act.
-Sarah Bartlett, a qualified international dog training instructor, told The Mirror, "The wrong way to approach a dog is to walk up to them head on and just lean straight over them and go down and [stroke them].”
+Sarah Bartlett, a qualified international dog training instructor, told The Mirror, "The wrong way to approach a dog is to walk up to them head on and just lean straight over them and go down and .”

 "Dogs don't like you going over their head.
 It's quite a threatening gesture for them, as is going straight forward into them’’ she added.